Dominic Mahony

 Dominic John Grehan Mahony MBE (born 26 April 1964) is a British former modern pentathlete.
 He competed in the 1988 Summer Olympics and at the 1992 Summer Olympics, winning a bronze medal at the 1988 Games.
 In 1986, he won the épée title at the British Fencing Championships.

-Mahony was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for voluntary services to modern pentathlon.
+Mahony attended Millfield School from 1977 to 1982.
+He was appointed Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for voluntary services to modern pentathlon.